-Peloton Delivery During the Virus
+My Experience with Peloton Bike Delivery During the Pandemic

 The next week was when everything began to close.
 Our kid was home from school, businesses began to telework, and stores were closing or reducing hours.
 By that Friday when the Peloton was scheduled to be delivered, we were finishing our first week of sheltering in place, not letting people into our homes, and staying at least six feet from those we don’t already live with.
 Peloton kept us abreast of how their delivery methods changed to adhere to the changing CDC guidelines.